All Episodes

 Yeah, I don't think it's a big deal to him.

-I can't tell you the number of times I hear this every campaign, even before the campaign.
+I think, in fact, of all these people, I can't tell you the number of times I hear this every campaign, even before the campaign.

-I hear it from my golf buddies, I hear from everybody.
+I hear it from my golf buddies.

 And they all come to me as like it's my responsibility.

-I want to, folks, I want to remind you again who started this.
+I want to, folks, I want to remind you again, who started this?

 Donald Trump did not bring it up.